neigebaie/tidning_monitoring/README.md

 Use Grafana's query editor to create custom dashboards and visualize the metrics collected by Telegraf.
 You can display metrics like CPU usage, memory usage, disk I/O, network traffic, and Docker container stats.

+## PostgreSQL Retention Policy with pg_cron

+This project uses a custom Postgres image with the pg_cron extension to automatically delete metrics older than 30 days.
+The retention policy is set up via an init script mounted into the container.

+- The Postgres Dockerfile installs pg_cron and enables it.
+- The `init-retention.sql` script creates the extension and schedules a daily job to delete old data.
+- See `postgres/Dockerfile` and `postgres/init-retention.sql` for details.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.